“Because a ten-year-olds will to freedom is a greater threat to monarchy then weapons are.”

 The real problem erupts when Nuha realizes that the war she’s running away from is a part of who she is.
 Being born different is not a blessing but a curse and the only way to uplift that curse is to fight or fall, and Nuha is ready for neither.

-The City of Saints is an unforgettable tale of kinship and betrayal, enmity and forgiveness.
+The City of Saints: The Hood Series is an unforgettable tale of kinship and betrayal, enmity and forgiveness.
 It transports the reader into a future where artificial intelligence and humans are fighting for humanity and morality.
 A future steeped in blood and revenge, loyalty and remedy.
 It explores how history has the ability to resurface, no matter how deeply it is buried.

 After the second treaty was broken by the hoods, the cyborgs waged for; killing whoever came in their way.
 Its history repeating itself all over again with bans, segregation, alliances and peace treaties.